 Other changes to the Apple Watch 6 include the new S6 chipset.
 It provides better performance and energy efficiency, promising a speedier overall experience and powering an always-on display that gets 2.5x as bright as the last model.
 On the cosmetic front, there are some new case colors, an assortment of new bands, and a multitude of watch face options.

-Also announced today was the Apple Watch SE, an entry-level version of the smartwatch.
+Also announced at today’s Apple Event was the Apple Watch SE, an entry-level version of the smartwatch.
 The low-cost (for an Apple Watch) device offers most of the features of its more sophisticated siblings, at a more reasonable price—$279 and up.
 The lower price means you’ll miss out on a few flagship features, like the new blood oxygen sensor and ECG function, and the Apple Watch SE also relies on the raise-to-wake screen of older models.

 New Apple iPad Models